 Don Pedro Island State Park

-Paddle around the barrier islands East of Palm Island.
-This trip launches from the tidal creek of Bill Coy Preserve and continues into Lemon Bay Aquatic Preserve.
-It’s a good distance away from boating traffic.
-Which makes it ideal for paddlers to explore without stress.
-The area is surrounded by mangroves, wildlife, and marine mammals.

-- Frequent dolphin sightings

-Don Pedro Island State Park

 Paddle around the barrier island of Don Pedro Island State Park.
 This trip launches from the state park and continues into Lemon Bay Aquatic Preserve.
 The area is surrounded by mangroves, wildlife, and marine mammals.

 - Frequent dolphin sightings